Film Production Studio

 The Clients We Have Served

 LS3 Studios has a proven successful track record with storytelling.
-We have produced projects for: Xavier University of Louisiana, New Orleans Jazz Museum, Black and Indian Mission Office, Washington DC, Treme Charter School Association, Dillard University, Communities First Inc. (Flint, MI), The New Orleans Jazz & Heritage Foundation, Blessed Sacrament-St. Joan of Arc Parish, Ohio State University, Tulane University, Friends of Joe W. Brown Memorial Park, The National Genealogical Society, Gulfside Assembly, Lafourche Heritage Society, Rich Girl Collective, Fannie C. Williams Charter School, Delgado Community College, WWL-TV New Orleans, Narrative Network, New Orleans Public Library, Ruby’s Restaurant Lafayette, Royal T Fitness, LLC., Blueprint Marketing & Public Relations, The Iberia African American Historical Society, WYES-PBS, Cozy Couture SPA Parties, Roots of Faith: Ancestry on Catholic Life Television, Robert R. Moton Charter School, O2 Face and Body, Dr. Danielle Dore, CEO InsideHer, Second Mount Calvary Baptist Church, Herlin Riley, The Josephites, Terrebonne Genealogical Society, Peonage Detective, New Orleans Public Schools, St. Raymond-St. Leo Parish, Algiers Charter Schools Association, OW Dillion Preservation Organization, and the Louisiana Recovery School District.
+We have produced projects for: Xavier University of Louisiana, New Orleans Jazz Museum, Black and Indian Mission Office, Washington DC, Treme Charter School Association, W Investment Group, Dillard University, Communities First Inc. (Flint, MI), The New Orleans Jazz & Heritage Foundation, Blessed Sacrament-St. Joan of Arc Parish, Ohio State University, Tulane University, Friends of Joe W. Brown Memorial Park, The National Genealogical Society, Gulfside Assembly, Lafourche Heritage Society, Rich Girl Collective, Fannie C. Williams Charter School, Delgado Community College, WWL-TV New Orleans, Narrative Network, New Orleans Public Library, Ruby’s Restaurant Lafayette, Royal T Fitness, LLC., Blueprint Marketing & Public Relations, The Iberia African American Historical Society, WYES-PBS, Cozy Couture SPA Parties, Roots of Faith: Ancestry on Catholic Life Television, Robert R. Moton Charter School, O2 Face and Body, Dr. Danielle Dore, CEO InsideHer, Second Mount Calvary Baptist Church, Herlin Riley, The Josephites, Terrebonne Genealogical Society, Peonage Detective, New Orleans Public Schools, St. Raymond-St. Leo Parish, Algiers Charter Schools Association, OW Dillion Preservation Organization, and the Louisiana Recovery School District.

-Leonard Smith III is a story strategist and documentarian.
+is a storytelling strategist and documentary filmmaker.
 He has been involved in every aspect of historical research from genealogy, photography, multimedia, archival storytelling, film-making, and music.
 Leonard’s company, LS3 Studios, has produced several award winning documentaries.